 As each person drops their turkey off, it allows us a chance to explain more about the Food Depot Alimentaire and the wonderful work they are doing for the less fortunate in our region.
 As individuals bring their turkeys in, they have the option of signing our Christmas guest book.
 Extra turkeys we collect over the annual requirement help cover some of the late Christmas turkey requests and then to further help families during the cold months of January and February.

-Since 1997, we have met and exceeded our goal year after year and have collected almost 70,000 turkeys with a total turkey value of over $1,400,000.00!
+Since 1997, we have met and exceeded our goal year after year and have collected approximately 80,000 turkeys with a total turkey value of over $1,600,000.00!
 This is an incredible testament to the generosity of the citizens of Southeastern New Brunswick.
 Thank you so much for your continued support.